Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 If you love the outdoors, camping with your CPAP device has never been easier.

-Camping and CPAP therapy go hand in hand when you’re prepared.
-Like any getaway, you need to plan to ensure your trip is smooth sailing.
+Camping and CPAP therapy can work in unison with the correct preparation.
+Like any getaway, you need to plan in advance to ensure your trip is smooth sailing.
 Your therapy should be a priority wherever you go; after all, sleep plays a major part in how productive, alert and relaxed you are.

-This article will guide you through camping with your supplies so you can relax.
+This article will guide you through camping with your therapy so you can relax.

 Yes, you should continue using your CPAP machine wherever you travel to.
 Pausing your therapy can increase the likelihood of your Sleep Apnoea symptoms creeping back, causing an uncomfortable and restless night of sleep.